 Disastrous Video Quality while Zooming In

-The telephoto lens can help to take some good close up images but when it comes to shooting a video, let’s just say you should try it at your own risk.
-The video quality while zooming in is worse than poor and you get highly pixilated clips which lack details and textures.
+The telephoto lens can help to take some good close-up images but when it comes to shooting a video, let’s just say you should try it at your own risk.
+The video quality while zooming in is worse than poor and you get highly pixilated clips that lack details and textures.

 You cannot rely on P30 Pro’s camera to record the video at 5x or 10x zoom especially if you want to record a live performance during a concert or capture some unforgettable moments while watching a game in the stadium.